Kenyan Sand Boa

 Description

-• They are known as East African Sand Boa, Egyptian Sand Boa.
+• They are known as East African Sand Boas, and Egyptian Sand Boas.

-• Yellowish or orange colour with dark brown splotches.
+• Yellowish or orange color with dark brown splotches.

 • This snake is a nocturnal animal.